Showing posts with label Being silly. Show all posts

 A time to celebrate!

-There are some programs that don't get the credit or respect that they deserve.
-The ones that we use regularly, that never let us down, and get the job done perfectly.
-Yet, once their task is complete, they are TOSsed to one side without so much of a thank you.
+Some programs don't get the credit or respect that they deserve.
+The ones that we use regularly never let us down and get the job done perfectly.
+Yet, once their task is complete, they are TOSsed to one side without so much as a thank you.
 How cruel we are.
-Do you know a downtrodden app?
+Do you know a downtrodden PRG?
 Then shame on you!

 Sadly, I am guilty of this sin.
 For me, it's called FastCopy (Pro) by Martin Backchat.
-This is an iconic copier/formatter for the Atari ST. In fact, you will be hard-pressed to find anyone who didn't/doesn't use this funky program?
-I think every ST owner has a copy of this on their computer?
-Rightly so, because it has several distinct features that I like:
+An iconic copier/formatter for the Atari ST. In fact, you will be hard-pressed to find anyone who didn't/doesn't use this funky program.
+I'd bet good money that every ST owner has a copy on their computer.
+Rightly so.

-I personally format all my disks using Fastcopy Pro.
-It never lets me down (touches his wooden head). and I've used it since the 80s.
+I format all my disks using Fastcopy Pro.
+It never lets me down (touches wooden head), and I've used it since the 80s.
 How cool is that!
-So, dear FastCopy, I promise to start being nice to you appreciating your commitment to my ST floppies.
+So, dear FastCopy, I promise to start being nice to you, appreciating your commitment to ST floppies.
 Greetings to Mr Backschat for making such an awesome Atari ST program.

 I hope this silly post made you smile :)